26 Oct A Beginner’s Guide to Restoring a Historic Home

 For rehabilitation projects, you can choose modern colors for your walls, such as:

-- Neutral colors: White, black, gray and beige create an open space where other features can stand out.
+- Neutral colors: White, black, gray, and beige create an open space where other features can stand out.

 - Pastels: Light hues provide a more lively atmosphere to your home with a wide selection of colors you can choose from.

-- Bold shades: Dark greens, blues, purples and oranges are elegant and timeless and easily highlight the house’s architectural style.
+- Bold shades: Dark greens, blues, purples, and oranges are elegant and timeless and easily highlight the house’s architectural style.

-Depending on how many walls you need redone, this step can take a few hours up to a week.
+Depending on how many walls you need to be redone, this step can take a few hours up to a week.
 After the walls have a new splash of color, you can start gaining inspiration for other renovation ideas that make the house flourish.

 Exterior paint projects can take a little longer, depending on the type of material surrounding your home.
-Many historical homes use brick, stone or wood for the exterior.
+Many historical homes use brick, stone, or wood for the exterior.
 A painter can also provide a fresh coat of color if you want.
-You can maintain the same color and materials as the original architectural style or add a few of the same neutral, pastel or bold colors to make the house stand out.
+You can maintain the same color and materials as the original architectural style or add a few of the same neutral, pastel, or bold colors to make the house stand out.

 Financing the Restoration

-A simple one-room renovation can cost a couple thousand dollars, so be prepared to spend at least a few thousand dollars to over a hundred grand on a total restoration project.
+A simple one-room renovation can cost a couple of thousand dollars, so be prepared to spend at least a few thousand dollars to over a hundred grand on a total restoration project.

 If you have already bought the house and have a larger project in mind for the restoration, you can discuss possible bundling or discount options with the contractors.